 - Have your dentist document medical necessity — bone loss, difficulty chewing, impact on nutrition

-- Include supporting X-rays and panoramic images
+- Ask your dentist to include supporting X-rays and panoramic images

 - If denied, you have the right to appeal — don't give up on the first denial